lmotta/catalogpl_plugin/README.md

 Luiz Motta

 ## Changelog
+- 2017-10-02
+Change TMS by Server tiler XYZ to GDAL_WMS
+Fixed when the first use of plugin(not set the directory), not show the setting
 - 2017-10-01
 Changed checkbox to radiobutton for images, only one type of image for searching.
 - 2017-09-30